nodeca/tabex/README.md

 - __fn(unlock)__ - handler will be executed if lock is acquired
   - __unlock__ - function to release acquired lock

+__Note__.
+Getting lock takes 30ms when localStorage used as events transport.

 #### client.filterIn(fn), client.filterOut(fn)